laralove143/larabot/README.md

 #### 🫡 Command Creation

-Has a method to create a commands for the given guild or globally based on the build configuration.
+Has a method to create commands for the given guild or globally based on the build configuration.

 #### 🏃 Interaction Handling